kennycason/autoencoder-nd/README.md

 ## Project Overview

-A autoencoder is a type of neural network that consists of two parts:
+An autoencoder is a type of neural network that consists of two parts:
 1. An **encoder** (a convolutional neural network that compresses the input)
 2. A **decoder** (a transposed convolutional neural network that reconstructs the input)